A couple of years ago four of us decided to try and do some stuff which might be good for our home town, Eastbourne, and all communities.

 Theo in action

-Here are some pictures of Theo installing NowScreens around Eastbourne
+Here’s some pictures of Theo installing NowScreens around Eastbourne